tganzhorn/express-react-websocket-chat/README.md

 ### `npm run server`

-Launches only the backend server.
+Launches the production server.
+Be wary to use `npm run build` before launching the production server.